techprober/cloud-estate/ansible-playbooks/README.md

 - All the playbooks are stored under `./playbooks/`
 - All the playable roles are stored under `./roles/`
-- Sample inverntory definition can be found under `./inventory/`
+- Sample inventory definition can be found under `./inventory/`

 ## Automation and Orchestration